mcmtilman/SwiftPuLP/README.md

 * The **Model**, consisting of an optional **Objective** (a linear function and an optimization goal: minimize or maximize) and zero or more linear constraints.

-* The **Solver**, using the default solver from PuLP to optimize the model's objective and return a **Result** with a status and a dictionary of variable - value pairs.
+* The **Solver**, using the default solver from PuLP to optimize the model's objective and return an optional **Result** with a status and a dictionary of variable - value pairs.

 ### Variable

 To create a variable use the following public initializer.

-    init?(_ name: String, minimum: Double? = nil, maximum: Double? = nil, domain: Domain = .real)
+    init(_ name: String, minimum: Double? = nil, maximum: Double? = nil, domain: Domain = .real)

 Here domain is one of: